 If you’ve got four minutes to spare, check out this great video—part one (Auctions) of a four-part series on Artsy.net.
 How did the art auction business become a multi-billion-dollar industry?
 This video is a quick review of the complex history of auctions, with specific attention to the last 20 years.
 It features record-breaking sales, like Jean-Michel Basquiat’s painting Untitled (1982), selling at $51 million, and anomalies such as Ai Weiwei’s Kui Hua Zi (Sunflower Seeds) (2010), which pop up at auction in countless different quantities, making the connection between the auction price and the market value of art.

 After some attention as a book illustrator in the late nineties, Ohio-based artist James Oberschlake returned to school and received his MFA from the University of Cincinnati in 2011.
 He is the founder and director of an online resource for American figurative art called Figure50, which features one artist from every state in the U.S. on a rotating basis.
 His time is currently divided between managing Figure50, painting nearly full time, and exploring the natural surroundings along the Ohio River.
 James recently returned from an extended visit to his wife’s home country, Thailand, and suspects that the strange sights there will begin to filter into his new work.
 (Image left: James Oberschlake – Bestial, oil and collage on board, 16 x 12)

 Your Weekly Mixx – Enjoy!
-DAF’s Weekly Mixx is a selection of nine contemporary artworks chosen from artist and gallery submissions and from our own search for new and interesting works.
+DAF’s Weekly Mixx is a selection of nine contemporary artworks and/or art related videos chosen from artist and gallery submissions and from our own search for new and interesting works.
 Visit the Submissions page for information on how to have your art featured in the Weekly Mixx.